 Institute for Systems Genetics Facilities & Resources

-The infrastructure of NYU School of Medicine’s Institute for Systems Genetics fosters collaboration.
+The infrastructure of the Institute for Systems Genetics fosters collaboration.
 The institute is equipped with instrumentation, robotic automation, and software for running high-throughput assays and screens.

 The Institute for Systems Genetics operates a high-performance computing cluster for the shared use of institute members.
-Located in space managed by NYU Langone, our facility is a commercial-grade data center.
+Located in space managed by NYU Langone Health, our facility is a commercial-grade data center.
 Information is backed up daily to an offsite disaster recovery provider.

 Each compute node has an Intel® Xeon® processor.
 The specs are as follows: 2×12C, 2.5 GHz, 128 GB error-correcting code RAM, 2×2 TB startup discs in a redundant array of independent disks (RAID) mirroring configuration.
 It also has a 3×2 TB drive in a RAID 0 striping configuration for local scratch space (temporary storage).